How to Study in Portugal for Free (9 Steps)

 3. Get Familiar with the Scholarships the Universities in Portugal Can Offer

 Most Portuguese universities provide financial aid to their students.
 It is worth checking out the available information and enquiring from the staff directly.
-Some of the universities provide specialized scholarships such as the Doctoral Degree Scholarship Program of the University of Lisbon (more information available here).
-Other higher education institutions work together with third-party organisations to provide high-quality monetary support.
+Some of the universities provide specialized scholarships such as the Doctoral Degree Scholarship Program of the University of Lisbon.
+Other higher education institutions work together with third-party organizations to provide high-quality monetary support.
 For example, NOVA University offers several third-party scholarships to its students.
 Getting these scholarships from Portuguese universities is one way to study in Portugal for free.

 4. Enquire About a Local Scholarship